Professional Experience

 Avature

-When the opportunity at Avature came up, it felt like the culmination of all the experiences I’d built up until this point.
-I’m now leading enterprise sales for organizations with 20,000+ employees, helping HR leaders solve complex challenges through CRM, ATS, and talent management software.
+When the opportunity at Avature came up through a connection in my community, it felt like the culmination of all the experiences I’d built up until this point.
+I’m now leading enterprise sales for organizations with 20,000+ employees, helping HR leaders solve complex challenges with Avature’s platform for talent acquisition and talent management.

 💡 What I’m Doing:

-Leading strategic discovery calls and tailored demos, solving complex talent management challenges for Fortune 500 clients.
+• Leading discovery calls and tailored demos, solving complex talent challenges for Fortune 500 clients.

 September, 2012